cloudfoundry-community/cf-java-component/README.md

-vcap-java-component
+Cloud Foundry Java Component Libraries
 ===================

-A set of libraries for building vcap (Cloud Foundry) components on the Java platform
+A set of libraries for building Cloud Foundry components on the Java platform.